mukesh-jv/FRS/README.md

      ![app](images/app.png)

-   *Note*: If you face any errors in this step, consider restarting Docker.
+   *Note*: If you face any errors in this step, please consider restarting Docker or your machine and repeat the above step.
 Paste the following command in your terminal to restart docker:

       restart-service *docker*